brandur/sorg/content/drafts/job-drain.md

 );
 ```

-And here's what a simple enqueuer implementation:
+And here's what a simple enqueuer implementation that sends
+jobs through to Sidekiq:

 ``` ruby
 loop do